 Non-traded REITs have given rise to an increasing number of investor claims in recent years.
 These REITs are largely illiquid, carry a risk of substantial loss of principal, and often result in commissions and fees of over 10% of the amount invested.

 FINRA rules require that all financial advisor communications with customers be based on principles of fair dealing and provide a sound basis for evaluating an investment.
 In sanctioning Sharp, FINRA found that Sharp sent e-mails regarding non-traded REITs to two potential customers that were not consistent with these rules.

-This is not the first time stockbroker arbitration lawyers have received complaints regarding First Allied and private equity investments.
-If you suffered significant losses as a result of doing business with Rami Yahalom or First Allied, or received an unsuitable recommendation of advanced private equities from another stockbroker or financial advisor, you may be able to recover your losses through securities arbitration.
-To find out more about your legal rights and options, contact a stock fraud lawyer at the Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or email@example.com for a no-cost, confidential consultation.
+If you have suffered significant losses as a result of unsuitable recommendations of or misleading communications concerning non-traded REITs by a stockbroker or financial advisor, you may have a valid securities arbitration claim.
+To find out more about your legal rights and options, contact an attorney at Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or email@example.com for a no-cost, confidential consultation.

-If you suffered significant losses as a result of doing business with Wade James Lawrence or believe that another stockbroker or financial advisor led you to inappropriately use investment funds, you may be able to recover your losses through securities arbitration.
-To find out more about your legal rights and options, contact a securities fraud attorney at the Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or firstname.lastname@example.org for a no-cost, confidential consultation.
+If you have suffered significant losses as a result of violations of securities industry standards by a brokerage firm or financial advisor, you may have a valid securities arbitration claim.
+To find out more about your legal rights and options, contact an attorney at Law Office of Christopher J. Gray, P.C. at (866) 966-9598 or firstname.lastname@example.org for a no-cost, confidential consultation.